|

 childhood trauma, the memories of that abuse will, in the future, always be a part of your

 psychological experience.
-That is, those memories can be hidden but they cannot be erased.
+That is, those memories can be hidden through psychological defenses

-Furthermore, whenever those memories come to your mind, there will be
+but they cannot be erased from your mind.
+Furthermore, whenever those memories come to your mind,

 temptations for you to savor thoughts of

-yourself that acting on those temptations would be a sin.
-Because the
+on those temptations would be a sin.

-temptations are a natural aspect of our humanity, and because the understanding of the need to
+Because the temptations are a natural aspect of our

-resist sin is an aspect of the spirit, you will find yourself in a conflict between the flesh
+you will find yourself in a conflict between the flesh and the spirit, as Saint Paul described

-and the spirit, as Saint Paul described in his letter to the Galatians (5:17).
-It will be a
+in his letter to the Galatians (5:17).
+It will be a conflict between serving God and serving

-language, this sort of psychological conflict can be called a snarl, or a knot, in your
+called a snarl, or a knot, in your unconscious mind.

 temptations will occur throughout the remainder of your life.
 Your memories of abuse will